Toppesfield Village / Gainsford Enda truly unique village

 Success stories for Toppesfield include:

 - Purchase of the Green Man Pub in 2014 by the Community to prevent it being closed

 - Conversion of one of the Pub barns into a Community Micro Brewery.
 The Pumphouse Brewery started producing quality beers in the summer of 2015.
 The Brewery is led by a qualified brewer with assistance from community volunteers and now supplies the Green Man and other local pubs with Toppesfield brewed beer

 - A Village Shop and Post Office was built with Community raised funds; it is run by volunteers with all profits being donated back into the Community to support the allotments, playing fields, Annual Village Show and the Village Hall

-The Toppesfield community spirit extends to helping out with the grape harvest in late September/October; 20+ volunteers from the village combine with other friends and family to harvest our grapes in return for a harvest lunch, a few glasses of Bacchus and delicious coffee and cakes provided by Clare Thomson and Clare Dore.
+The Toppesfield community spirit extends to helping out with the grape harvest in late September/October; 20+ volunteers from the village combine with other friends and family to harvest our grapes in return for a harvest lunch, a few glasses of Bacchus and delicious coffee and cakes provided by Clare Thompson and Clare Dore.